-“It took me awhile to understand the vibe that makes Liquids and Solids so special,” said Marla Gilman, a summer removed from her year working in the kitchen of the edgy earth-bound gastropub in Lake Placid, New York.
+“It took me awhile to understand the vibe that makes Liquids and Solids so special,” said Marla Gilman, a summer removed from her year working in the kitchen of the edgy gastropub in Lake Placid, New York.

+A graduate of the University of Vermont, the 25-year-old Marla began her college career focused on business and ended it focused on food and drink.
 “I took a farm to table class, just kind of randomly, where we read Michael Pollan,” she said.
 “That’s where the whole thing started.
 I realized I needed to re-think the way I was eating.”

-After graduating from the College of Agriculture at UVM with a degree in Community Entrepreneurship and a minor in Food Systems, she spent the summer backpacking in Italy, Germany, and France.
+After graduating from the College of Agriculture at UVM with a degree in Community Entrepreneurship and a minor in Food Systems, she spent the summer backpacking through Italy, Germany, and France.
 Her last stop was at the Ballymaloe Cookery School in Ireland, where she had enrolled to dovetail with her traveling.

 “I was on that side of the ocean, anyway,” Marla said.

 The 12-Week Certificate at Ballymaloe, a one hundred acre working organic farm west of Dublin, is an intensive immersion-cooking course.
-Its track proceeds from fundamental skills to increasingly practiced techniques, training its graduates to become ready-to-go cooks able to pursue a culinary career.
+Its track proceeds from fundamental skills to increasingly practical techniques, training its graduates to become ready-to-go cooks able to pursue a culinary career.

 “I was the first girl to work the line there, with the guys, with their raw, sarcastic stuff, and I was just this little girl from New Jersey who cared about local food.
 I couldn’t keep up at first.
 I didn’t talk for a while, at all.
 I just kept my mouth shut.”

+It was at Ballymaloe that Marla cultivated her personal palette for food.
 “I learned to taste by eating.
 I simply ate a lot of locally grown fresh food.
 I learned the difference between something tasting alive and something tasting dead.”

+However, since she knew little to nothing about wine, learning to drink took more patience.
 “People would talk about wine and I didn’t get what they were tasting.
 I couldn’t understand how wine could taste like apricots.”

+One of her friends at the school came to the rescue.
+The friend parsed a book about wine, cataloging essential flavors, and filled the small holes of eggs crates with those flavors.
 “Anna blindfolded me and I had to smell each one and be able to say what it was,” she said.
 “It was one of the nicest things anyone has ever done for me.
 It pulled it out for me.
 I learned what I was smelling for.”